Tomb of the Diver: The Diver

 The diver himself has also puzzled historians with his connection to the symposium.
 Some scholars note that the direction of the diver's leap would land him in the raised cup of the symposiasts playing kottabos on the northern wall, whose tossed wine would then land in the cup of the man in front of him, but this path only truly comes to life when the ceiling imagined vertically above the northern wall like an extension of the scene.
 The concept of diving itself is not new to Ancient Greek death, and is often utilized in archaic poetry in scenes of passionate loss such as the death of a loved one.
 In that regard, this scene may be the only one with a clear connection to death in the tomb.
 It would be a symbolic scene evoking the passage to the otherworld.
 The diver leaping into the water (or ocean) may be a representation of the theme of leaping into the unknown, while the structure from which he launches himself may symbolise the limit of the known world.
 According to Pierre Lévêque, the "diver plunges into the sea (death), but also into life (eternity), where he will rediscover the primordial waters of life".
+A similar diving figure can be found in a fresco from the Tomb of Hunting and Fishing in the Necropolis of Monterozzi.

+Other scholars have also given more literal explanations for the diver's significance on the roof of the tomb, such as the diver representing an acrobat at a diving event (a petauristarius).
+Some evidence proffered for this interpretation is that the structure represented in the fresco may be a type of ladder a diver would have used rather than a stone tower, and that the positioning of the trees depicts a vantage point looking upwards, such as how one would look up to watch a diving event.
+Additionally, some scholars point to literary texts, such as Petronius' Satyricon, as examples showing similar athletic performances at dinner parties.
+There may also be evidence for some Paestum houses having swimming pools, giving a possible venue for the diving to have taken place.
+However, this interpretation of the diver of the roof of the tomb has received pushback.
+Holloway, in response to this interpretation, noted that Petronius' novel was written around 500 years after the tomb was created and does not reference Greek symposia.
+Other texts that also speak of divers at symposia may also be metaphors rather than literal depictions of the event, such as diving possibly referring to diving into a meal in Plato's Laches.